RUSSIA: Jehovah's Witnesses now banned

 Between 15 March, when the Justice Ministry issued an order suspending financial transactions, public meetings, and the use of media, and 17 July, Jehovah's Witnesses could be subject only to administrative punishment for engaging in any religious activities (under Administrative Code Article 20.28 – see below).

 Jehovah's Witnesses are not the only religious community which the Russian government has targeted under the Extremism Law.
 Mosque communities, individual Muslims, and booksellers offering Islamic texts have also been prosecuted under the corresponding Administrative Code Article 20.29.
-This punishes the "mass distribution of extremist materials", and prosecutions are launched even if (against the letter of the law) only one copy is found.
+This punishes the "production or mass distribution of extremist materials included in the published Federal List of Extremist Materials, as well as their production or storage for mass distribution".
+Prosecutions are launched even if (against the letter of the law) only one copy is found.
 Many Islamic works which do not incite the violation of human rights or hatred have been prohibited as "extremist".

-On June 2017, prisoner of conscience Yevgeny Kim was found guilty on two charges under Criminal Code Article 282.2, Part 1 and sentenced to 3 years and 9 months in an ordinary-regime correctional colony.
+On June 2017, prisoner of conscience Yevgeny Kim was found guilty on two charges under Criminal Code Article 282.2, Part 1 ("Organisation of the activity of a social or religious association or other organisation in relation to which a court has adopted a decision legally in force on liquidation or ban on the activity in connection with the carrying out of extremist activity") and sentenced to 3 years and 9 months in an ordinary-regime labour camp.
 This is the same Criminal Code article Jehovah's Witness Christensen is being held under.
-Kim was accused of organising a group of Muslims to read Nursi's works, and is the first prisoner of conscience to receive a (non-suspended) custodial sentence for allegedly continuing the activities of the banned "extremist" organisation "Nurdzhular" since 2015.
-Other Muslims are also facing similar charges (see F18News 23 June 2017 http://www.forum18.org/
+Kim was accused of organising a group of Muslims to read Nursi's works, and is the first prisoner of conscience to receive a (non-suspended) labour camp sentence for allegedly continuing the activities of the banned "extremist" organisation "Nurdzhular" since 2015.
+Other Muslims are also facing similar charges (see F18News 23 June 2017 http://www.forum18.org/archive.php?article_id=2290).

 Who is "extremist"?

 Since 15 March, Jehovah's Witnesses have faced increasing violence and difficulties in their day-to-day lives (see below).
-"In this situation, it is absurd that Jehovah's Witnesses are the ones being called extremist," Jehovah's Witnesses commented in an 11 July video on their jw-russia.org website.
+"In this situation, it is absurd that Jehovah's Witnesses are the ones being called extremist," Jehovah's Witnesses commented on 11 July.

 Since the 20 April ruling, there have been seven known incidents of harassment of Jehovah's Witnesses in the workplace, including being dismissed with no notice or made to resign "of their own free will".
 On 26 April in Mineralniye Vody, for example, a company's security service officer told a Jehovah's Witness to resign voluntarily or they would make his life "unbearable" – a company manager later unofficially confirmed that this was because of the worker's religion.
 A manager of a cleaning company in Smolensk summoned a Jehovah's Witness employee on 1 May and told her that she had been fired.
 When she asked why, she was told it was an "executive order".
 Also in Smolensk Region on 16 May, the FSB security service ordered a factory to make all Jehovah's Witness staff resign – a manager told one of the Jehovah's Witnesses that two FSB officers had visited the premises and said that "extremists" could no longer work there.